**Almonds contain 6 grams of protein per ounce.

 1. Innova Global New Products Report, 2013.

-Click here for a full description of the different almond forms.
+Click here for more information on the many different almond forms.

 Satisfy the Craving